jasongaylord/JasonGaylord.com/_posts/2012/2012-02-21-resolving-smtpexception-too-many-messages-for-this-session.md

 1. Upgrade to the .NET Framework 4.0 or later.
 This version of the framework now includes a `Dispose()` method that properly closes the connection to the server.
 Anytime you are connecting to the server to send a message, you should dispose the object afterwards.

-2. If you are using older versions of the framework (.NET Framework 3.5 or earlier), you can set the `MaxIdleTime` property to 0 and the `ConnectionLimit` to 1 on the `SmtpClient`’s `ServicePoint` object.
+2. If you are using older versions of the framework (.NET Framework 3.5 or earlier), you can set the `MaxIdleTime` property to 0 and the `ConnectionLimit` to 1 on the `SmtpClient`'s `ServicePoint` object.
 For example, your code may look like the following:

 ```csharp
  var client = new SmtpClient("hostname");